HashChing: E-Business Radically Reshaping The Future Of MortgagesSponsored content

 A quiet revolution is happening online that could challenge the major banks’ home loans dominion.

 Cyberspace, as the frontier for consumer markets, is awash with stock standard Web 2.0 companies serving up a list of competing home loan offers, leaving the consumer to wade through, assess, and apply for mortgages.
 Now a new player has appeared offering a new platform that manages this process from start to finish with minimum effort and maximum value for the consumer.

 "HashChing" launched its initial trial in May 2015 having raised $100,000 in seed investment.
 The crucial difference with this platform is that it is designed to enable Mortgage Brokers, not Bankers, to power it.

 What is HashChing?

-On the site, Brokers put forward to customers the best negotiated offers they currently have from lending institutions around the country and offer up other discounts - such as waiving the application fee - that are hard, if not impossible to achieve if consumers go direct to the bank.
+On the site, Brokers put forward to customers the best-negotiated offers they currently have from lending institutions around the country and offer up other discounts - such as waiving the application fee - that are hard, if not impossible to achieve if consumers go directly to the bank.